srl-labs/srl-sros-telemetry-lab/README.md

 clab deploy
 ```

-Once the lab is completed (approximately 5 minutes due to the boot of the vr-sros VMs), it can be removed with the destroy command.
+Once the lab is completed, it can be removed with the destroy command.

 ```bash
 # destroy a lab